nikkomiu/blog/content/posts/mariner-2.0-scratch/index.md

 language since we're making changes that would optimize the build and runtime of the Linux environment running within a Docker container.

+If you're going to be following along with my sample repository, the `Dockerfile`s aren't going to be in the root of the repository.
+They're located in the `rel` directory and are named `mariner.Dockerfile` and `alpine.Dockerfile`.
+The `mariner.Dockerfile` is the Dockerfile that we're going to be working on in this article.
+The `alpine.Dockerfile` is a Dockerfile that I've created to show the difference in size between a CBL-Mariner 2.0-based image and an Alpine-based image.
+Using a `rel` directory is a common pattern for me when I'm working on a project that has many release specific files (like Dockerfiles, Helm charts, encrypted release secrets, etc.).

 > **Note:** When we check the container for Linux distribution later in this article we will be using
 > [Trivy](https://trivy.dev/) to scan the container for vulnerabilities.
 If you're following along make sure to
 > follow the extra step to add Trivy to your Dev Container.